DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 ```

-At the end we have to create launch for esp enabling us to read data it sends, to do so follow this instruction:
+At the end we have to create launch for esp enabling us to read data it sends, to do, so follow this instruction:

 ```bash
 $ roscd rosbot_patrol